simulatedScience/research_project_RL-TSC_TUD2023/reading_summaries.md

 [paper](https://www.kdd.org/kdd2018/accepted-papers/view/intellilight-a-reinforcement-learning-approach-for-intelligent-traffic-ligh)

 - proposes two major contributions:
-  - memory palace: seperate memory into different categories to reduce biases in generated data.
+  - **memory palace**: seperate memory into different categories to reduce biases in generated data.
     - group by pairs (phase, action)
     - sample uniformly from categories to learn equally for all situations
-  - phase gate: depending on the current phase, a different set of dense layers is used in the NN.
+  - **phase gate**: depending on the current phase, a different set of dense layers is used in the NN.
     - this makes it easier for the network to change it's behaviour based on the current phase
   - (explicit interpretation of the policy, not just rewards)